Klodii/dotfiles/.config/nvim/README.md

 1. create `~/.local/share/nvim/site/doc/` directory, if it does not exist yet.
 2. copy the help file `mytips.txt` into `~/.local/share/nvim/site/doc/`
 3. from nvim execute `:helptags ~/.local/share/nvim/site/doc/`
+4. run `:help local-additions` to check if the document has been added
-4. now it is possible to open the new help file via `:help mytips`
+5. now it is possible to open the new help file via `:help mytips`

 These steps are better explained in `:help write-local-help`